StephenRicketts/codedisplay/README.md

 <h2>Features</h2>

 <p>Code Display provides users with a space to write and document code.
 It uses ESbuild to bundle code and display it in the browser.
 Imported Libraries can be used and
-there is a built-in text editor for writing documentation ↓</p>
+there is a built-in text editor for writing documentation. ↓</p>

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/192648922@N07/51003078604/in/dateposted-public/" title="CDbulma"><img src="https://live.staticflickr.com/65535/51003078604_cf474be76c_c.jpg" width="800" height="615" alt="CDbulma"></a>

-<p>Use the built-in show function to display the code ↓</p>
+<p>Use the built-in show function to display the code. ↓</p>

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/192648922@N07/51084549233/in/dateposted-public/" title="CDshow"><img src="https://live.staticflickr.com/65535/51084549233_4d5836807d_c.jpg" width="800" height="487" alt="CDshow"></a>